 The name of this dish was first mentioned in 1883 by Mirza ‘Ali Akbar Khan Aashpazbashi the head cook at the Persian court of Naser-al-din Shah in his cookbook Sofreh At’ameh’.
 Different variants of this thick and hearty soup can be found in Iran, Azerbaijan, Turkey and Armenia.
-While my Armenian version is rather cooler in nature and therefore fit into summer or Indian summer, the Iranian version Abgousht Bozbash, on the other hand, fits in very cold days since it contains many warming ingredients: lamb, turmeric, cinnamon etc.
+While my Armenian version is rather cooler in nature and therefore fits into summer or Indian summer, the Iranian version Abgousht Bozbash, on the other hand, fits on very cold days since it contains many warming ingredients: lamb, turmeric, cinnamon etc.

 For Armenian Bozbash you will need:

 3 tablespoons of extra virgin olive oil

 3 potatoes cut into large chunks

 1 chopped garlic clove

 a handful of Li hing mui (Chinese sour plums) or a couple of pitted Japanese pickled plums Umeboshi (my Armenian friend uses lavash-like sheets made of pureed and sun-dried sour plums.
 It is called tklapi and it completely melts in the soup.)